Related Policies and Additional References:

 - Director labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit.

 The University must assert a high degree of oversight in order to obtain reasonable assurance that the contractor is using efficient methods and effective cost controls.
-The University alone must be responsible, in accordance with good administrative practice and sound business judgement for the settlement of all contractual and administrative issues arising from a procurement.
+The University alone must be responsible, in accordance with good administrative practice and sound business judgment for the settlement of all contractual and administrative issues arising from a procurement.

 Competition (2 CFR 200.319)